The Hood Pear tree cultivar offers a sweet treat that is hard to resist on those hot summer days!

 This asian pear tree is a long-time favorite in the South due to the fruit’s buttery smooth textured yellow green flesh.
+Pear flowers will appear in early spring.
 Hood pears ripen mid to late July and requires a pollinator.

-The tree’s greenish-white fruit has a buttery smooth texture and a creamy white pulp.
+The pear fruit tree’s greenish-white fruit has a buttery smooth texture and a creamy white pulp.
 It is sweet tasting, and crisp texture that is often found only in homegrown pear tree fruit.

 This tree does not require too many chill hours and does not do well in freezing temperatures giving it only slight cold hardiness.
 Perfect for the southern states.